jamesturk/scrapeghost/docs/api.md

 !!! tip

-    Consider using the `css` or `xpath` selectors to reduce the number of tokens being sent, or use the `split_length` parameter to split the request into multiple requests if necessary.
+    Consider using the `css` or `xpath` selectors to reduce the number of tokens being sent, or use the `auto_split_length` parameter to split the request into multiple requests if necessary.

 ### `BadStop`